Blockstream/satellite/doc/antenna-pointing.md

 advise to use such apps, as they can be quite helpful.

-**IMPORTANT:** If using a compass app on a smartphone, make sure to configure the app such that it displays "true north", instead of the "magnetic north".
+**IMPORTANT:** If using a compass app on a smartphone, make sure to configure the app such that it displays **true north**, instead of the **magnetic north**.
+This is because the azimuth angle that is provided by our dish alignment tool refers to true north.
+Also, if using an ordinary compass, or a compass-based satellite finder, please make sure to convert the true azimuth obtained from the dish alignment tool into magnetic azimuth.
+To do so, you will need to check the *magnetic declination* at your location.

 Next, install the satellite antenna according to the directions accompanying it, or have it done professionally.
 If you install it yourself, proceed with the